 We now inhabit the world of hyperscalability and AWS offers one of the most high performance, stable hyperscale cloud environments available.
 It provides almost limitless compute resource that will scale smoothly up or down depending on your business requirements.
 This feature allows SAP users to select only the compute resource they need knowing that they have the flexibility to meet changing demand requirements in minutes.

 AWS has addressed all the security issues of cloud deployment.
 In many cases, the cloud service can deliver higher levels of security than on-premise deployments while ensuring that security capabilities are always up-to-date.
 The Amazon Virtual Private Cloud (AVPC) adds another layer of security for SAP installations.
 It enables you to create a private virtual network within AWS.
-IN effect, you can securely link your on-premise data centers through the AWS infrastructure.
+IN effect, you can securely link your on-premise data centres through the AWS infrastructure.

 Performance and speed